Deploy an Amazon Web Services VM with a runbook

 In this article, you learn how you can leverage Azure Automation to provision a virtual machine in your Amazon Web Service (AWS) subscription and give that VM a specific name - which AWS refers to as “tagging” the VM.

-For the purposes of this article, you need to have an Azure Automation account and an AWS subscription.
+You need to have an Azure Automation account and an Amazon Web Services (AWS) subscription.
 For more information on setting up an Azure Automation account and configuring it with your AWS subscription credentials, review Configure Authentication with Amazon Web Services.
-This account should be created or updated with your AWS subscription credentials before proceeding, as you reference this account in the steps below.
+This account should be created or updated with your AWS subscription credentials before proceeding, as you reference this account in the sections below.

 Deploy Amazon Web Services PowerShell Module

-Your VM provisioning runbook leverages the AWS PowerShell module to do its work.
-Perform the following steps to add the module to your Automation account that is configured with your AWS subscription credentials.
+Your VM provisioning runbook uses the AWS PowerShell module to do its work.
+Use the following steps to add the module to your Automation account that is configured with your AWS subscription credentials.

 Open your web browser and navigate to the PowerShell Gallery and click on the Deploy to Azure Automation button.

 You are taken to the Azure login page and after authenticating, you will be routed to the Azure portal and presented with the following page:

 Select the Automation account to use and click OK to start deployment.

 When Azure Automation imports a PowerShell module, it extracts the cmdlets.
 The activities don't appear until Automation has completely finished importing the module and extracting the cmdlets.
 This process can take a few minutes.

 In the Azure portal, open your Automation account.